Charles Kelley: Solo career

 During the band's break, Kelley focused on a solo project and said that Lady Antebellum is his priority but he wanted to try working alone out.
 On September 28, 2015, he released his debut solo single "The Driver" which features Dierks Bentley and Eric Paslay.
 Kelley revealed on GMA that he started working on his solo project six months prior to his single's release.
 "The Driver" received a Grammy nomination for Best Country Duo/Group Performance for the 58th Annual Grammy Awards.
 His solo debut studio album The Driver was released on February 5, 2016.
+He released his second solo album, Songs for a New Moon on June 25, 2025.

 Other projects

 Kelley's other works consist of co-writing songs for other artists, mainly with Lady Antebellum bandmate, Dave Haywood.
 One of those songs was "Do I" on labelmate Luke Bryan's 2009 album, Doin' My Thing.
-Written in late 2008, the song was released to radio in April 2009 and peaked at No. 2 on Billboards Hot Country Songs chart in December of that year.
+Written in late 2008, the song was released to radio in April 2009 and peaked at No. 2 on Billboard's Hot Country Songs chart in December of that year.
 The song also featured Lady Antebellum's Hillary Scott on background vocals.

 In 2006, prior to forming the band, Kelley released a solo album called 2 to 9's.
 The record met with little mainstream success, but was well-rated by listeners.

 In 2009, Kelley and Haywood penned a song called "It's Only" for Danny Gokey's debut album, My Best Days, with "I Run to You" cowriter, Tom Douglas.
 That same year, the two also wrote "Love Song" with Blake Shelton and Miranda Lambert, which Lambert would later record for her third studio album, Revolution, and Kelley would sing background on.

 In 2010, Kelley and Haywood wrote "Kiss Me Slowly" with Will Anderson, lead singer of the pop rock band, Parachute.
 The song made it on to Parachute's second studio album, The Way It Was, and was released to iTunes in the weeks leading up to the release of the album.
 That same year, Kelley, along with Scott and Haywood, recorded a duet with Maroon 5 called "Out of Goodbyes" as Lady Antebellum.
 The song was included on Maroon 5's third studio album, Hands All Over, but was never released as a single.

 In addition, Kelley has co-written numerous songs for his brother, Josh Kelley.
 Those songs are "Just Say the Word" and "Pop Game" on Josh's 2006 album, Just Say the Word, which were written by the brothers with Haywood; "Lift Me Up" and "Stay Awake" on 2008's Special Company; and "Georgia Clay" and "Ain't Lettin' Go" on his 2011 country debut, Georgia Clay.

 Kelley and Haywood co-wrote the semi-autobiographical track "Better Than This" on (Encore), the 2013 re-issue of rising country star Hunter Hayes' self-titled debut album.